-Lady Gaga Super Bowl Half Show: Potential Setlist, Guests, And More
+Lady Gaga Super Bowl Halftime Show: Setlist, Guests, And More

 Unfortunately for fans hoping for a massive medley of Gaga songs, Teen Vogue reports that Lady Gaga’s Super Bowl setlist will only feature five songs.
 That is a relatively short setlist for an artist whose career spans ten years and five full-length studio albums.
 Beyonce’s setlist for her 2013 Super Bowl halftime show featured nine songs and included performances from her former Destiny’s Child bandmates.
 Katy Perry’s Super Bowl halftime show setlist featured eight songs and included guest spots from Missy Elliott and Lenny Kravitz.

-In comparison, Lady Gaga’s choice to perform only five songs will only allow her a song of two off of each album.
+In comparison, Lady Gaga’s choice to perform only five songs will only allow her a song or two off of each album.
 Billboard also reported that Lady Gaga’s halftime show will not feature any guest performers – so fans should not expect to see Lady Gaga and Beyonce perform “Telephone” together this Sunday.

 While not much has been confirmed regarding the official setlist for Lady Gaga’s Super Bowl performance, some information has been revealed by Pepsi in a behind-the-scenes look at the Super Bowl halftime show performance.
 The video, posted to the brand’s official Twitter account, shows Lady Gaga and her dancers and choreographer as they prepare for Sunday’s show.